 The tie makes theoretical sense in terms of physiology bec"...

 Read this Patient Information before you start receiving JEVTANA and each time before you receive your infusion.
 There may be new information.
-This information does not take the place of talking to your doctor about your medical condition or your treatment.
+This information does not take the place of talking to your healthcare provider about your medical condition or your treatment

 What is the most important information I should know about JEVTANA?

 JEVTANA may cause serious side effects including:

 Low white blood cells.
 Low white blood cells can cause you to get serious infections, and may lead to death.
 People who are 65 years or older may be more likely to have these problems.
 Your healthcare provider:

 - will do blood tests regularly to check your white blood cell counts during your treatment with JEVTANA.

 - may lower your dose of JEVTANA, change how often you receive it, or stop JEVTANA until your healthcare provider decides that you have enough white blood cells.